 The Parthian or Arsacid Empire was the most enduring of the empires of the ancient Near East.
 After the Parni nomads had settled in Parthia and had built a small independent kingdom, they rose to power under king Mithradates the Great (r.171-138).
 The Parthian Empire occupied all of modern Iran, Iraq and Armenia, parts of Turkey, Georgia, Azerbaijan, Turkmenistan, Afghanistan, and Tajikistan, and - for brief periods - territories in Pakistan, Syria, Lebanon, Israel, and Palestine.
 The end of this loosely organized empire came in 224, when the last Arsacid king was defeated by one of his vassals, the Persians of the Sasanian dynasty.

 After the fall of the Achaemenid Empire, Parthia, northeastern Iran, was governed by the Seleucid kings: a Macedonian dynasty that ruled in the Asian territories of the former Persian Empire.
-In 245, a satrap named Andragoras revolted from the young Seleucid king Seleucus II Callinicus, who had just succeeded to the throne.
+In 245, when the Seleucids were involved in the Laodicean War in the West, a satrap named Andragoras revolted from the young Seleucid king Seleucus II Callinicus, who had just succeeded to the throne.
 In the confusion, Parthia was overrun by the Parni, a nomad tribe from the Central-Asian steppe.

 In 238, they added the district known as Astavene to their possessions.
 Three years later, a Parnian leader named Tiridates ventured further south and seized the rest of Parthia.
 A counter-offensive by king Seleucus ended in disaster, and Hyrcania was also subdued by the Parni.
 The first king of the Parthians (as the Parni were called from now on) was Tiridates' brother Arsaces I. His capital was Hecatompylos.